howard8888/workspace/README.md

 Q: Two methods every policy must have?
 A: trigger, execute.

 Q: What prevents “re-standing”?
-A: Guard in StandUp.trigger() that checks for pred:state:posture_standing.
+A: Guard in `StandUp.trigger()` that checks for `pred:posture:standing`.

 Q: What does a policy return?
 A: A status dict (policy, status, reward, notes).